pipes

 1.1 Introduction

-The next chapter demonstrates how to access and prepare eBird data for modeling.
+The next chapter provides an introduction to eBird data, then demonstrates how to access and prepare the data for modeling.
 The following chapter covers preparing environmental variables to be used as model predictors.
-The remaining three chapters provide examples of different species distribution models that can be fit using these data: encounter rate models, relative abundance models, and occupancy models.
-Although these examples focus on the use of eBird data, in many cases the techniques they illustrate also apply to similar citizen science datasets.
+The remaining two chapters demonstrate different species distribution models that can be fit using these data: encounter rate models and relative abundance models.
+Although the examples used throughout this guide focus on eBird data, in many cases the techniques they illustrate also apply to similar citizen science datasets.

 1.2.1 Tidyverse

-Throughout this book, we use packages from the Tidyverse, an opinionated collection of R packages designed for data science.
+Throughout this guide, we use packages from the Tidyverse, an opinionated collection of R packages designed for data science.
 Packages such as ggplot2

 , for data visualization, and dplyr